Samsung/Tizen.NET/_quickguides/environment.md

 The guide describes how to set up an environment in which to develop Tizen .NET applications.

 Tizen .NET applications can be developed on both **Windows** and **macOS**.
-We recommend using Visual Studio on Windows.
+We recommend that you use Visual Studio on Windows.

 ## Windows
 ### Visual Studio
-Visual Studio 2017 on Windows is the official and the most popular development environment.
-Visit [Installing Visual Studio Tools for Tizen](https://developer.tizen.org/development/visual-studio-tools-tizen/installing-visual-studio-tools-tizen) for detailed prerequisites and step-by-step instructions.
+Visual Studio 2017 on Windows is the official and most popular development environment.
+See [Installing Visual Studio Tools for Tizen](https://developer.tizen.org/development/visual-studio-tools-tizen/installing-visual-studio-tools-tizen) for detailed prerequisites and step-by-step instructions.

 #### Prerequisites
 - 1.5 GB of available disk space